danielepantaleone/ioq3-UrT/README.md

 ### *Server*

-* `sv_failedvotetime` - defines the amount of secs between callvotes
+* `sv_failedvotetime` - defines the amount of seconds between callvotes
 * `sv_autodemo` - auto record serverside demos of everyone when in matchmode
 * `sv_disableradio` - totally disable radio calls in jump mode
 * `sv_ghostradius` - specify the radius of the ghosting bounding box